 Shoal interrogated the existing capability and requirements baseline for the Project, developing current and future network needs and constraints with key stakeholders.
 An extensive array of on-tram and back-office system interfaces were mapped.
 Existing market solutions were critically analysed, providing subsequent input to system definition and procurement approaches.

 A baseline Client Requirements Document (CRD) was created, capturing solution independent:

-- Outcomes which the Project’s Client, Department of Transport, aims to realise through the investment
+- Outcomes which the Project’s Client, Department of Transport, aimed to realise through the investment

 - Operational and maintenance scenarios, based upon current Network state, and future capability for Operational Performance Reporting commitments

 - Requirements of the Stakeholders (Accredited Rail Operator and Maintainer of the Tram Network, Commuter)

 - Constraints and Network interoperability requirements.

 Following this, and through extensive Stakeholder engagement, a comprehensive System Requirements Specification was developed for the design and supply of a new AVM, with fully traced assurance linkages to Client Requirements.
 This provided a clear assurance route to the realisation of DoT’s objectives.

 Shoal continued to provide technical support to the procurement process for the design and delivery, to assist in minimising the client’s procurement risk, and to ensure continuity of operations, communications, reporting and, ultimately, network integrity, for the principal enabling system in one of the largest, busiest and most complex tram networks in the world.